souravsuresh/ReplicatedDB/README.md

 Once you have a basic client/server setup working, you will layer in a consensus approach to build a strongly consistent [6] replicated database.
 Very likely, this will include having the servers, when they start, elect a leader.
 A client will then connect to that leader (or, if connected to another server, be redirected to the leader) to send a request to the service; the servers will then follow the protocol of choice to perform the action in the style of a replicated state machine; finally, an answer to the query will be sent back to the clients.
 Exact details of how exactly you do all of these things is left up to you.

 Options: Instead of building your own simple server, build one using LevelDBLinks to an external site., RocksDBLinks to an external site., SQLiteLinks to an external site., MemcachedLinks to an external site., or something similar.
-This provides an extra challenge!
-But, you may be rewarded: Most impressive project will win the “Best Project” prize - fame, glory, and a T-shirt!

 ### Demonstration
 -----